WpNizzle/Nizzle/README.md

-# WpFrenzy
+# WpNizzle
-official website for WpFrenzy
+official website for WpNizzle